Nate Lowe Preview, Player Props: Rangers vs. Athletics

 Nate Lowe At The Plate

-- Among the qualified hitters, he ranks 29th in batting average, while his on-base percentage ranks 14th and he is 80th in slugging.
+- Among qualified hitters in baseball, his batting average ranks 27th, his on-base percentage ranks 14th, and he is 80th in the league in slugging.

-- Lowe has driven home a run in 49 games this season (35.5%), including more than one RBI in 13.0% of his games and producing three or more of his team's runs on three occasions..
+- He has hit a home run in 15 games this season (10.8%), leaving the park in 2.4% of his chances at the plate.

-- He has scored in 44.2% of his games this season, with more than one run scored in 11.6%.
+- Lowe has picked up an RBI in 36% of his games this season, with two or more RBI in 12.9% of his games.
+He has also plated three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.